diogoff/trackml-100/README.md

 _Disclaimer:_ I never intended to compete based on such naïve approach.
 This was just something that I would use as a baseline to compare with other algorithms that I would subsequently develop.
 However, as it often happens in Kaggle, the first idea that comes to mind is the one you will end up with.

-## Explicar aqui o que torna a abordagem computacionalmente possível
+## TODO: Explicar aqui o que torna a abordagem computacionalmente possível

 ## The solution in 3 steps